gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 Let's build a page using CSS Modules.

 First, let's create a new `Container` component which we'll use for each of the CSS-in-JS examples.
-Create a `components` directory at `src/components` and then, in this directory, create a file named `container.js` and paste the
+Create a `container` directory at `src/components` and then, in this directory, create a file named `index.js` and paste the
 following:

 ```javascript